A Love Letter to the Dales

 Calders from Winder

 I enjoy walking the Howgills more than any other part of the Dales.
 It is unique and wonderful to stride over their steep slopes and wide ridges.
 However it is in complete contrast to a walk through the dramatic limestone scenery of Malham or the South Western Dales near Ingleborough.
-Similarly the grouse moors around Coverdale and along Mallerstang offer another completely different experience whilst out walking.
-Each choice has its own satisfaction.
+Similarly the grouse moors around Coverdale and along Mallerstang offer another completely different experience on a walk.
+Enjoy the variety.

-It is easy find Short Walks and be in the countryside in no time at all.
 However walk further and enjoy the many excellent public rights of way either up Dales or over hills.
 Strike out in to the Access Land for your own unique viewing point and enjoy the adventure.
-Challenges such as the Dales 30 bring people in to the area; Walking Festivals, the Yorkshire 3 Peaks and the Dalesman all also offer unique and special walking days.
+Challenges such as the Dales 30 bring people in to the area.
+Walking Festivals, the Yorkshire 3 Peaks and the Wharfedale 3 Peaks all also offer unique and special walking days.

 Let’s help preserve the Dales but at the same time encourage many more to come and visit….there is room for them!